jaykim0510/jaykim0510.github.io/_posts/kafka/2022-01-25-kafka-series4.md

 Choosing a serialization format

 - **Schema**: A lot of the time your data will have a schema to it.
 You may not like the fact, but it’s your responsibility as a developer to preserve and propagate this schema.
-The schema provides the contract between your services.
+The schema provides the **contract between your services**.
 Some message formats (such as Avro and Protobuf) have strong schema support, whilst others have lesser support (JSON) or none at all (delimited string).
 - **Ecosystem compatibility**: Avro, Protobuf, and JSON are first-class citizens in the Confluent Platform, with native support from the  Confluent Schema Registry, Kafka Connect, ksqlDB, and more.
 - **Message size**: Whilst JSON is plain text and relies on any compression configured in Kafka itself, Avro and Protobuf are both binary formats and thus provide smaller message sizes.
 - **Language support**: For example, support for Avro is strong in the Java space, whilst if you’re using Go, chances are you’ll be expecting to use Protobuf.